ofloveandhate/paramotopy/README.md

 # Overview

-Paramotopy is command line software for repeated solving parameterized polynomial systems using [Bertini](http://bertini.nd.edu).
+Paramotopy is command line software for repeated solving parameterized polynomial systems using [Bertini](https://bertini.nd.edu).

 # Using

-The main website for paramotopy is at [www.paramotopy.com](http://www.paramotopy.com).
-There is a user's manual, some examples, and some guidance.
+The main website for paramotopy is at [paramotopy.com](https://paramotopy.com).
+There are some examples, and some guidance.
+The manual is located in this repo, in the `documentation` folder.

 # Building